 Remedy

-Dealers will replace the original fuel pump with an updated pump.
+Dealers will replace the fuel filler hose.

 Safety Risk